top of page

 ON-LINE

-The Science and Faith Institute of the Pontifical Athenaeum Regina Apostolorum, in collaboration with Othonia, the International Center of Studies on the Shroud in Turin and the Giulio Ricci Diocesan Center of Sindonology of Rome is holding the seventh consecutive English edition of the Postgraduate Certificate in Shroud Studies, now in its fourteenth edition in Italian and in its fifth edition in Spanish language.
+The Science and Faith Institute of the Pontifical Athenaeum Regina Apostolorum, in collaboration with Othonia, and the Giulio Ricci Diocesan Center of Sindonology of Rome, is holding the ninth consecutive English edition of the Postgraduate Certificate in Shroud Studies, now in its sixteenth edition in Italian and in its seventh edition in Spanish language.

 This online program offers a panoramic view of several interrelated fields: theology, archaeology, history, physics, chemistry, forensic medicine, etc. The program is for priests, seminarians, consecrated men and women, lay apostles, professors, researchers, journalists – in short, anyone who desires a deeper grasp of Shroud studies, using an interdisciplinary approach.